A PROJECT ZOMBOID CAMPAIGN — KNOX CO., KY

 The Failure

 The seal fails.
 The wound widens.
 The players retreat south toward Rosewood, losing people on the road.
 The Christian Church holds, because Mae’s wards still hold.
+Her cheese dish — which Buck insisted on retrieving from the Capitol’s threshold on their way out — is back at the cellar door of the rectory where it began.

 The household becomes a remnant.